 When it comes to core strength, we focus solely on what having a strong core allows you to do.
 Anyone can do lots of of crunches or side bends and be ‘strong’ but it probably won’t lend to being able to leverage that strength to move your entire body in ways that you want.

-A better way is to learn the Hollow Body Hold.
+So, for us, a better way is to learn the Hollow Body Hold.

 Here’s a quick tutorial where Ryan shows you exactly how to do it properly: